-That's why we recommend first identifying the specific requirements for your deployment.
-Then, evaluate which can be covered adequately using out-of-the-box features offered by your device management solution.
-Finally, look for options to address any remaining needs.
+To get started, we recommend identifying the specific requirements for your deployment.
+Next, evaluate which needs can be met using the built-in features of your device management solution.
+Finally, explore additional tools to address any remaining gaps.

 Happy hunting!